Counselling for Children

 - family therapy.

-- Psycho-educational assessments – WISC-IV, and other tests and assistance to schools.
+- Psycho-educational assessments – WISC-V, and other tests and assistance to schools.

 - Assessments regarding mental health issues, esp. regarding children’s issues such as ASD Autistic Spectrum Disorder, Asperger’s Syndrome, ADHD Attention Deficit Hyperactive Disorder, Anxiety Disorders including separation anxiety.